 However, leveraging legacy applications has its complications.
 For the most part, legacy applications exist in older technologies and architectures and this creates problems when companies look to create a new digital architecture for the future.
-As the pace of digital transformation grows, organisations are hitting the limits of creating the layers of interoperability between the newer systems and the legacy technologies.
+As the pace of digital transformation grows, organizations are hitting the limits of creating the layers of interoperability between the newer systems and the legacy technologies.
 Many legacy applications were built on very old technologies, and the effort and cost of ensuring the new digitally enabled systems can coexist and interact with the older systems becomes prohibitive.
 It can feel like trying to put a square peg in a round hole.
 Most large companies today are grappling with how to deal with this technical debt.

-Application Modernisation
+Application Modernization

-This is where Application Modernisation initiatives can help.
-In a broad sense, Application Modernisation provides a means to create 'technical convergence', allowing legacy systems of record to move to technologies that more easily coexist with newer digitally enabled applications.
+This is where Application Modernization initiatives can help.
+In a broad sense, Application Modernization provides a means to create

+'technical convergence', allowing legacy systems of record to move to technologies that more easily coexist with newer digitally enabled applications.
 This can be through migrating applications to common commodity hardware and operating systems, exposing legacy functionality as web services, or converting a 3GL legacy code base into modern Object Oriented languages.
-Modernisation initiatives have the added benefit of reducing cost of ownership and continuing the return on investment from their legacy applications.
-A connected, modern infrastructure can also offer integrated data that will provide intelligent insights that can recharge, inform and optimise a business.
+Modernization initiatives have the added benefit of reducing cost of ownership and continuing the return on investment from their legacy applications.

-In addition to the need for technical convergence of legacy applications with modern systems, another important reason to consider Application Modernisation is that many of the key technical staff who maintain the systems of record in an organisation are reaching retirement age.
+In addition to the need for technical convergence of legacy applications with modern systems, another important reason to consider Application Modernization is that many of the key technical staff who maintain the systems of record in an organization are reaching retirement age.
 The knowledge and skills that they have are leaving with them.
 The technical skills required to develop old applications written in 3GL programming languages, such as COBOL, FORTRAN, Assembler and even C are not readily available in the market place.
-The scarcity of this resource is driving up prices and increasing what is already a high total cost of ownership for these legacy applications.
+The scarcity of this resource is driving up total cost of ownership for these legacy applications due to increased salaries and generalized maintenance costs.

-Making modernisation part of the plan
+Making modernization part of the plan

-For companies considering their digital transformation strategies, it is imperative that their leaders step back from day-to-day busyness and away from the frenetic pace.
-Only then can they clearly review the plan for the modernisation of their proprietary legacy applications as part of these initiatives.
-Today, legacy modernisation needs to be more than the extension of old technology to the web that we have seen for the last twenty years.
-To transform to a truly digital enterprise, a greater change is required in an organisation's legacy landscape.
-Many will choose to replace inhouse applications with packaged SaaS Cloudhosted solutions - but this will be at the cost of losing intellectual property that is specific to the business and provides competitive differentiation.
-For smart companies not wanting to throw out critical business functionality in order to achieve technical convergence, there are automated modernisation options for re-hosting, migrating, re-engineering and transforming older applications.
-These are proving cost-effective and a viable means of modernising valuable legacy applications into modern technologies - without the risk and cost of replacing or redeveloping.
+For companies considering their digital transformation strategies, it is imperative that they should include a plan for modernization of their proprietary legacy applications as part of these initiatives.
+Today, legacy modernization needs to be more than the extension of old technology to the web that we have seen for the last twenty years.
+To transform to a truly digital enterprise, a greater change is required in an organization's legacy landscape.
+Many will choose to replace in-house applications with packaged SaaS, Cloud-hosted solutions - but this will be at the cost of losing intellectual property that is specific to the business and provides competitive differentiation.
+For smart companies not wanting to throw out critical business functionality in order to achieve technical convergence, there are automated modernization options for re-hosting, migrating, re-engineering and transforming older applications.
+These are proving cost-effective and a viable means of modernizing valuable legacy applications into modern technologies - without the risk and cost of replacing or redeveloping.